Moshe Ya'alon: Israel–Hamas war

 In an interview on November 30, 2024, Ya'alon stated, “We are being dragged into annexation and ethnic cleansing in the Gaza Strip.”
 When asked to clarify his use of the phrase "ethnic cleansing" and if he believed that was the direction the war was heading, Ya'alon replied, “Why say ‘heading’?
 What's happening there right now?
 Beit Lahiya is gone, Beit Hanoun is gone.
 Operations are underway in Jabalya, essentially clearing the area of Arabs.”

 The next day Ya'alon reasserted his comments during multiple interviews.
 When speaking about the government during an interview, he stated: “At the end of the day, they’re perpetrating war crimes.”

 Netanyahu-Qatar Incident

-On Mach 9, 2025, Ya'alon said in a radio interview on the Kan Bet channel hosted by Arieh Golan, that Prime Minister Benjamin Netanyahu received tens of millions of dollars from Qatar.
+On March 9, 2025, Ya'alon said in a radio interview on the Kan Bet channel hosted by Arieh Golan, that Prime Minister Benjamin Netanyahu received tens of millions of dollars from Qatar.
 Following the interview, Netanyahu filed a defamation lawsuit against Ya'alon on March 11, 2025, stating that Ya'alon's claims are false and constitute "Horrific, ugly, malicious and baseless lies".
 In the lawsuit, Netanyahu is seeking 160,000 NIS in damages.

 In response to the lawsuit, Ya'alon posted on his X account that "I hear that Hamas's financier intends to sue me.
 Bring it on!
 Maybe this will be an opportunity for him to explain the suitcases of cash sent from Qatar to Hamas.
 Maybe he can address the fact that three of his closest aides were funded by Qatar".